recursively/recursively.github.io/source/_posts/Secure-Architectures-for-MQTT.md

 ```
 I gave the configuration file name "mosquitto.conf".

 Now create the acl file and add some rules to it.
 Note that there are three types of permissions: read, write, and readwrite.
 You can also use wildcards in the acl file.
+Assuming that I want to give read and write permission to the topic "mqtt/#" for user "forward".
 ```ini
 user forward
 topic readwrite mqtt/#